Aronofsky, Iñarritu films set for Venice Film Festival

 The Lido has become a prime spot for Netflix to launch its awards hopefuls.
 Last year, the streamer debuted Jane Campion’s “The Power of the Dog,” which would ultimately win her the best director Oscar.

 There are 23 films total playing in competition, including Aronofosky’s “The Whale,” from A24, starring Brendan Fraser as a morbidly obese man trying to reconnect with his teenage daughter, played by “Stranger Things’” Sadie Sink.
-It’ll be Aronofosky’s first time back on the Lido since he brought “Black Swan” in 2010.
+Aronofsky also brought “Black Swan” to the Lido in 2010.
 Guadagnino’s “Bones and All,” from MGM and Amazon, about young love, a road trip and trying to outrun your past, reteams the director with his “Call Me By Your Name” star and Venice-regular Chalamet.

 Florian Zeller’s “The Son,” starring Vanessa Kirby, Laura Dern and Hugh Jackman is also among the competition titles.
 Adapted from his own play, “The Son,” from Sony, is one part of a trilogy that includes his Oscar-winner “The Father.”
 Todd Field also has “TÁR,” starring Cate Blanchett as a renowned composer and first-ever female chief conductor of a major German orchestra.
 Focus Features is releasing the drama in theaters on Oct.
 7.